Written by Yoppie

 Although your symptoms may not disappear entirely, it’s generally thought that the more you can improve your overall lifestyle in terms of diet and exercise, the better your PCOS symptoms could become, as these changes can work to reduce your insulin resistance over time.
 By introducing some daily physical activity, lowering your sugar intake, reducing your stress levels, and adopting a diet low in inflammation, you may notice your symptoms improve and your ovulation becomes more regular.

 Are you doing Dry January to see how it affects your PCOS symptoms?
 We would absolutely LOVE to hear how you get on, and if you notice any positive benefits.
 Our Full Stop FB group is always chatting about all things menstrual cycle, and you can ask questions on Instagram at @itsyoppie.
-Don't forget that our personalised menstrual care subscription can get organic tampons, PMS supplements and much more delivered easily and regularly through your letterbox, to help keep at least some of that PCOS pain under control each month.
+Don't forget that our personalised menstrual care subscription can get organic tampons, PCOS Supplements and much more delivered easily and regularly through your letterbox, to help keep at least some of that PCOS pain under control each month.

 Subscribe To Our Newsletter